D2-mods/Polymorph-fixes-for-IWDEE/README.md

 <details>
   <summary>Minor AI tweak (enemies and invisible PCs)</summary>

+---

 #### Info:

 Some enemy groups in the unmodded game will walk to and surround Player1 (first character created) if the entire party is invisible or offscreen.
+This prevents Player1 from moving.

 This tweak changes it so that these enemies will instead walk or stand around randomly.
-For certain battles, enemies will still walk towards the party, but they shouldn't all surround Player1 anymore (preventing them from moving).
+For certain battles, enemies will still walk towards the party, but they won't surround Player1 anymore.

-NOTE: I've tested this in a few places (ex.
-Severed Hand), but I haven't done a full playthrough yet.
-I don't think there should be issues, but I haven't checked every enemy group affected by this component.
+This will only patch official scripts included with the game.

+---

 </details>